 “No Internet, Secured,” it says.
 What a weird message.
 Surely, if you’re not on the Internet, then online security becomes a bit of a moot point, right?
-The strange thing is that sometimes this message appears and you actually do have internet access.
+The strange thing is that sometimes this message appears and you actually do have Internet access.
+Whether you continue having Internet or not, it’s a message that shouldn’t be there.
 So what causes this age-old Windows problem, and how do you solve it?

-As usual, there are many possibilities and many solutions, and we’ll go through all the major ones for you here.
+As usual, there are many possibilities and many solutions, and we go through all the major ones for you here.

 Refresh Your IP Configuration